+Get ready to present your paper at a conference.
 A key part of the research and review process is presenting and defending your work in front of peers at a conference.

-Your first step in getting ready to present is to determine what key message you want to communicate to your audience.
-Most conference presentations are 10-20 minutes long so you will not have time present all the details of your work.
+The first step in getting ready to present your paper is to determine what key message you want to communicate to your audience.
+Most conference presentations are 10-20 minutes long, so you will not have time present all the details of your work.
 The objective of your presentation is to get people interested in your work, not to explain it to them fully.

 - Begin by stating the purpose or goal of your research.
 Tell the audience why your work is important.

 - Provide a very brief literature review.
 This will give the audience some context.